cfe-lab/MiCall/CONTRIBUTING.md

     Either look at the blame annotations at the link above, or review the changes in the new release.
 If there are new or changed settings, adjust the configuration in `/etc/systemd/system/micall_watcher.service` or
     `/etc/micall/micall.conf`.
+11. Update the container app ids and pipeline version number in `/etc/systemd/system/micall_watcher.service`.
 If you change the configuration, reload it:

         sudo systemctl daemon-reload